WHAT IS CALEA?

 In February 2001, the Brantford Police Service signed an agreement with CALEA indicating its voluntary commitment to meeting the highest standards available for law enforcement agencies.
 At that time, there were 444 standards for a law enforcement agency to address to achieve accreditation.
-Retired Chief Bob Peeling was the driving force in introducing CALEA to our community.
-Deputy Chief Jeff Kellner, an Inspector at the time, was tasked with ensuring that our Service was successful in our accreditation process.
+Chief Bob Peeling (Ret.) was the driving force in introducing CALEA to our community.
+Chief Jeff Kellner (Ret.), an Inspector at the time, was tasked with ensuring that our Service was successful in our accreditation process.

 A team of CALEA assessors performed an on-site inspection of our Service in December 2003.
-During the accreditation inspection, CALEA assessors reviewed all 444 standards, interviewed members of the Service, and spoke with citizens of the community.
+During the accreditation inspection, CALEA assessors reviewed all 444 standards, interviewed members of the Service, and spoke with citizens.
 A public phone-in session and a town hall meeting provided the community an opportunity to hear more about the accreditation process and to present their opinions on the accreditation of the Brantford Police Service.

-The final step of accreditation occurred at the March 2004 CALEA Conference where, during the CALEA commission hearing, the on-site assessment report was reviewed and Service representatives were interviewed by a panel of CALEA commissioners.
-In April 2004, our Service was awarded accreditation and received our CALEA Accreditation Certificate at our Change of Command Ceremony in Brantford.
+The final step of accreditation occurred at the March 2004 CALEA Conference where, during the Commission hearing, the on-site assessment report was reviewed, and Service representatives were interviewed by a panel of CALEA commissioners.
+In April 2004, our Service was awarded accreditation and received our CALEA Accreditation Certificate.

-The Service is continuing its commitment to policing our community using the internationally recognized best practices that our partnership with CALEA ensures.
+The Brantford Police Service continues in its commitment to policing our community using internationally recognized best practices that our partnership with CALEA ensures.